prince-makavana/interview-theory-new/interview-questions.md

 1) Difference between thread pool and event loop?
 2) How to change expiration time of jwt token?
 3) what is singleton class?

+### valuelabs

+singleton design pattern
+solid principals
+sql injection
+sharding
+fork

+### Pure software

+how can we upload 100s GB file using API? how can we handle crores request? - load balancer how can we implement horizontal scaling and vertical scaling? how can we deploy our app without downtime?